-In a Civil Society, two or more persons are obliged to contribute with resources or efforts to the achievement of a common, lawful, possible and predominantly economic end - but which does not constitute commercial speculation, so that the society is not of a transitory nature.
+In a Civil Society, two or more persons are obliged to contribute with resources or efforts to the achievement of a common, lawful, possible, and predominantly economic end - but which does not constitute commercial speculation, so that the society is not transitory.
 Generally, this figure is used for the provision of professional services.

-In a Civil Society, two or more persons are obliged to contribute with resources or efforts to the achievement of a common, lawful, possible and predominantly economic end - but which does not constitute commercial speculation, so that the society is not of a transitory nature.
+In a Civil Society, two or more persons are obliged to contribute with resources or efforts to the achievement of a common, lawful, possible, and predominantly economic end - but which does not constitute commercial speculation, so that the society is not transitory.
 Generally, this figure is used for the provision of professional services.

 Civil companies have many similarities with commercial companies, for example:

-Each partner is liable to third parties up to the limit of his contributions (with the exception of the managing partner, who is liable without limit).
+Each partner is liable to third parties up to the limit of his contributions (except for the managing partner, who is liable without limit).